ShivanshKumar760/Cloudflare-WorkerBoilerplate/README.md

-"#This is a cloudflare worker boilerplate"
+"#This is a cloudflare worker boilerplate after cloning use npm i"